Mega Review: Includes all releases

 Sculpt, Detail, & Paint: (8/10)

-The helmetless heads included with Yellow’s bike are not a very good likeness to the characters they represent.
+The helmetless heads included with Yellow’s bike are not a very good likeness to the characters.
 Yellow did get two-tone saddlebags and his bike that look slick.
 Yellow’s bike also reflects the unique elements from the show including a sloped front fascia and a single exhaust pipe plumbed under the seat instead of off to either side.
 Yellow also gets a new helmet that reflects the differences in the line art; his visor extends to his chin where as other helmets have a chin guard.

 I’ve heard the clear/metallic offerings were an homage to Takara’s Microman series of toys.
 They generally feature clear bodies and metallic accents but the Houquet figure has neither, just a pearlescent sheen to her red and white colors.
 Whereas the white is transparent on the Stick/Ray figures, and metallic on the Yellow figure, it’s simply shiny white on Houquet (other than the bonus metallic helmeted head).
+Even the gray accents around the wheels which are metallic on all other releases were left the regular-release gray on Houquet’s toy.

 These toys are feature rich for their size.
 You get: